-Besides oil and dirt, a face wash has the unique ability to remove dead skin cells.
+Besides oil and dirt, a facial wash has the unique ability to remove dead skin cells.
 This prevents acne and enhances the rate of cell turnover, resulting in younger-looking skin.

 - Preps Your Skin

-Face wash essentially preps your skin for the rest of your skin care routine.
-It clears and opens your pores, enabling better absorption of other skin care products.
+Face wash essentially preps your skin for the rest of your facial care routine.
+It clears and opens your pores, enabling better absorption of other facial products.

 - Enhances Blood Circulation

 The best way to apply face wash is to massage it onto the skin.
 This boosts blood flow to your face and helps achieve a healthy glow.